Quantum Internet- Applications, Functionalities, Enabling Technologies, Challenges, and Research Directions: QUANTUM INTERNET FUNCTIONALITIES

-Quantum repeater stations improves the photonic qubit transfer rate.
+The quantum repeater stations improve the photonic qubit transfer rate \cite{munro2015inside}.
 End nodes can also be used as quantum repeaters, thus posing similar requirements on protocols for its realization.
-The construction of maximally entangled states over long distances is achieved according to a special protocols described in \cite{briegel1998quantum}, \cite{bose1999proposal}.
+The construction of maximally entangled states over long distances is achieved according to special protocols as described in \cite{briegel1998quantum}, \cite{bose1999proposal}.
 The most famous protocol is \textbf{DLCZ protocol} named after authors Duan, Lukin, Cirac, and Zoller \cite{duan2001long}.
 Particularly, adopting atomic ensembles as quantum memories and linear optical techniques, as compared to single atoms, makes it easier to maintain strong coupling between the photons and memories that prove advantageous in long-distance communication of quantum information \cite{chou2004single}.
 The idea behind the functionality of the DLCZ protocol is a photon having spontaneous Raman emission, generating a simultaneous joint spin excitation in the atomic ensemble.
 The connection between the atomic excitation in each ensemble and emitted photons forms the foundation for the generation of entanglement for each intermediary link, done via a single-photon detection \cite{van2003atomic}.
 The spin excitations can be effectively reconverted into photons through associative interference effect.
 This correlation between emitted photons and atomic excitations in each ensemble, forms the crux of the entanglement swapping operation.
 Due to these advantages offered by atomic ensembles, DLCZ protocol is experimented successfully in \cite{kuzmich2003generation}, \cite{van2003atomic}, \cite{matsukevich2004quantum}, \cite{chou2005measurement}, \cite{chou2007functional}, \cite{yuan2008experimental}.
-Many researchers, motivated by features of atomic ensembles and the experimental results, started improvising DLCZ protocol and came out with exciting results.
+Many researchers motivated by the features of atomic ensembles and the experimental results, started improvising DLCZ protocol and came out with exciting results.
 Thus, knowing the basics of DLCZ protocol gives insights about how this protocol can be improved further for quantum repeater purposes.
 The physics behind this protocol and the entanglement creation between long distant ensembles is thoroughly discussed in \cite{sangouard2011quantum}.
-The preliminaries of this protocol is that, in an ensemble of three-level systems in two ground states $g_{1}$ and $g_{2}$ and excited state \textit{e}.
-The transition of $g_{1}$-\textit{e} is first incidented with an off-resonant laser pulse resulting in the spontaneous emission of a Raman photon on the \textit{e}-$g_{2}$ transition.
-This photon produced , on condition that energy of g2 is higher than that of g1, is termed as \textit{Stokes} photon.
+In an ensemble of three-level systems with two ground states $g_{1}$ and $g_{2}$ and excited state \textit{e}, the transition of $g_{1}$-\textit{e} is first incidented with an off-resonant laser pulse resulting in the spontaneous emission of a Raman photon on the \textit{e}-$g_{2}$ transition.
+This photon which is \textcolor{black}{generated} on a condition that energy of \textit{$g_{2}$} is higher than that of \textit{$g_{1}$}, is termed as \textit{Stokes} photon.
 These photons, transmitted through optical fibers, are responsible for entanglement creation between two remote ensemble locations using DLCZ protocol.